Low Overhead Qutrit Magic State Distillation: Triorthogonal Codes

 Such a space is known as a ternary \textit{triorthogonal space} of size $n$ and dimension $\kappa$.

-We next puncture the triorthogonal space at $k$ different coordinates to form a space generated by a $\kappa\times (n-k)$ dimensional matrix $H$, known as a triorthogonal matrix.
-We partition $H$ as $ H = $, where $H_0$ consists of those rows of $H$ that are self-orthogonal, and $H_1$ consists of those rows of $H$ that are not.
-These are used to construct a CSS code, known as a triorthogonal code, with stabilizers $\mathcal L_x$ spanned by $H_0$ and $\mathcal L_z$ spanned by $H^\perp$, and logical operators determined by the rows of $H_1$.
-Any such code possesses a transversal gate from the third level of the Clifford hierarchy, which can be taken to be \cite{HowardVala}
+We next puncture\footnote{Recall that puncturing a code at coordinate $j$ means deleting the $j$th column of the generator matrix.
+Each time a code is punctured, $n$ decreases by $1$.} the triorthogonal space at $k$ different coordinates to form a space generated by a $\kappa\times (n-k)$ dimensional matrix $H$, known as a triorthogonal matrix.
+We partition $H$ as where $H_0$ consists of those rows of $H$ that are self-orthogonal, and $H_1$ consists of those rows of $H$ that are not. $H$ is called a triorthogonal matrix, and is used to construct a CSS code, known as a triorthogonal code, with stabilizers $\mathcal S_x$ spanned by $H_0$ and $\mathcal S_z$ spanned by $H^\perp$, and logical operators determined by the rows of $H_1$.
+Any such code possesses a transversal gate from the third level of the Clifford hierarchy, which, for qutrits, can be taken to be \cite{HowardVala}

 This gate and its generalizations have been studied extensively, see, e.g., \cite{PhysRevA.83.032310, PhysRevA.98.032304, Glaudell_2019, Cui, kalra2024synthesis}.

 As a consequence of this transversal non-Clifford gate, a triorthogonal code can be used for magic state distillation of a particular qutrit magic state analogous to the $\ket{H}$ state of \cite{MSD}, (sometimes referred to as an equatorial magic state \cite{jain2020qutrit}), which we denoted as: